Highland Park's Lodge Room Hopes to Compete With L.A.'s Best Music Venues

 This Friday, Nov.
 3, the next chapter in the room's long history begins, as Ty Segall, Bleached and a handful of other L.A. indie rock and singer-songwriter acts will play the inaugural show at the venue christened the Lodge Room by its new owners.

-"We wanted to open [the space] up to L.A., for people who have never seen it,” says Kyle Wilkerson, who, along with Brandon Gonzales, will head up event programming at the space.
-Wilkerson also works as talent buyer at the Bootleg Theater, and Wilkerson and Gonzales book and promote shows together around L.A. under the name Sid the Cat.
+"We wanted to open [the space] up to L.A., for people who have never seen it,” says Kyle Wilkerson, who, along with Brandon Gonzalez, will head up event programming at the space.
+Wilkerson also works as talent buyer at the Bootleg Theater, and Wilkerson and Gonzalez book and promote shows together around L.A. under the name Sid the Cat.

 For instance, the George Washington sphinx still watches over the room, albeit now from behind a small bar.
 The star fixture on the ceiling — a symbol of the female-inclusive Masonic Order of the Eastern Star — looks brand new.
 (Aasen’s massive chair, unfortunately, is long gone.)